Meet Tim

 Teaching & Writing

-Tim has taught the laws of tax-exempt organizations, philanthropy, lobbying and campaign finance throughout the country, including Continuing Legal Education seminars for the DC Bar, an upcoming class in Nonprofit Management at Sonoma State University, and a Money + Power speaker series at Harvard Kennedy School.
+Tim has taught hundreds of seminars on the laws of tax-exempt organizations, philanthropy, lobbying and campaign finance throughout the country, including Continuing Legal Education seminars for the DC Bar, an upcoming class in Nonprofit Management at Sonoma State University, and the Money + Power speaker series at Harvard Kennedy School.

 His published articles include Going All In to Train AdvocatesCan a 501(c)(3) Advocate for Impeachment of a Federal Office Holder?Best Supporting Actors: Public Charities’ Important Role in the California Recall Election, and The Hiber-Nation of Public Charities.